-Instead of hoarding their riches and growing ever-more isolated by their wealth, an increasing number of footballers are recognizing the disparity that exists between the haves and the have-nots and are seeking to redress the balance through enterprise and endeavor.
+Instead of hoarding their riches and growing ever-more isolated by their wealth, an increasing number of footballers are recognising the disparity that exists between the haves and the have-nots and are seeking to redress the balance through enterprise and endeavour.

-A brief experiment with free health care for all under president Alassane Ouattara was abandoned in Jan.
-2012 due to an unmanageable strain on the public purse.
-Worryingly, the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) has identified prohibitive cost in Cote d'Ivoire as one of the main barriers preventing people in need from receiving treatment.Against that bleak backdrop came the recent intervention from the Kalou brothers, Bonaventure and Salomon.
-The former Feyenoord and PSG star, and the Lille striker, teamed up to launch Foundation Kalou, through which the football fraternity has donated $600,000 in order to build a center for kidney dialysis in Bouake, central Cote d'Ivoire.
-Around seven percent of the adult population in the west African nation suffers from HIV/AIDS and that affliction can bring with it severe kidney trouble.
+A brief experiment with free health care for all under president Alassane Ouattara was abandoned in January 2012 due to an unmanageable strain on the public purse.
+Worryingly, the United Nations Office for the Coordination of Humanitarian Affairs (Unocha) has identified prohibitive cost in Cote d'Ivoire as one of the main barriers preventing people in need from receiving treatment.Against that bleak backdrop came the recent intervention from the Kalou brothers, Bonaventure and Salomon.
+The former Feyenoord and PSG star, and the Lille striker, teamed up to launch Foundation Kalou, through which the football fraternity has donated $600,000 [£400,000] in order to build a centre for kidney dialysis in Bouake, central Cote d'Ivoire.
+Around 7% of the adult population in the west African nation suffers from HIV/AIDS and that affliction can bring with it severe kidney trouble.